 - where we find that their content no longer meets our content guidelines - as described here.

-- where we believe that an account has been sold, given aware, or otherwise transferred to someone other than the creator to whom we granted the rank.
+- where we believe that an account has been sold, given away, or otherwise transferred to someone other than the creator to whom we granted the rank.

 - where we find that a creator has ceased producing content, and does not have indications of returning to producing content in the future.